 First, run a full antivirus scan of your system with an up-to-date antivirus program.
 Then run all three of these free spyware-removing programs: Malwarebytes Anti-Malware Free from Malwarebytes, Ad-Aware Free from Lavasoft, and Spybot - Search & Destroy from Spybot.info.
 Keep your antivirus software running (and up-to-date) at all times, and run these spyware-fighting programs at least once a week.

-If you are running WPDOS under Windows Vista or Windows 7 and WPDOS will not switch to full-screen mode, there is probably no good solution, but (for Vista) see the instructions elsewhere on this site.
+If you are running WPDOS under 32-bit Windows 7 or 10 and WPDOS will not switch to full-screen mode, there is no good solution, but (for Windows 7 only) see the instructions elsewhere on this site.

 The solution to this problem is to divide your hard disk into two partitions instead of one by using Paragon's Partition Manager or some similar program.
 Study the program's help file and manual thoroughly; then use the program to reduce the size of your existing drive C: by 2GB, and create a 2GB partition in the newly cleared space on your disk; be careful to choose the option to format the partition as FAT16, not NTFS or FAT32.
 The new partition will become drive D: on your system.